Intel-bigdata/HiBench/README.md

           DICT_PATH              < The dict location >
           DATA_PATH              < The base HDFS path to hold HiBench data >
           SPARKBENCH_REPORT      < The path to SparkBench reports >
           PARALLEL               < The Parallelism of the executions >

     Note:

-      i.
-SparkBench will guess the value of these variables if they are not explicitly set.
+      1. SparkBench will guess the value of these variables if they are not explicitly set.
 If so, SparkBench guarantees neither the correctness of guess nor the success running of benchmarks.

-      ii.
-Do not change the default values of other global environment variables unless necessary.
+      2. Do not change the default values of other global environment variables unless necessary.

 3. Configure each workload